Building a Sandwich Through Permutations and Combinations: A Taste of Mathematical Creativity

 The result, 6, signifies the six possible ways to choose one type of bread from the options available.
 It might sound simple, but it's an essential concept in combinatorics.

-Now, let's move on to combinations, a concept that doesn't care about the order of your choices but focuses solely on what you select.
-Imagine you have ten different fillings to choose from, and you want to add three of them to your sandwich.
-How many different combinations can you create?
+Let's now move on to combinations, a notion that is unconcerned about the sequence of your selections and concentrates purely on what you choose.
+Assume you have 10 different fillings to pick from and want to use three of them on your sandwich.
+How many different combinations can you make?

-To calculate this, we use the combination formula:
+To compute this, we apply the combination formula:

 C(n, k) = n! / (k! * (n - k)!)